scraggo/scraggo.github.io/_posts/2019-03-18-coding-style-guide.md

 }
 ```

-## Prefer Open Source before Custom Components
+## Prefer open source before custom components

 We prefer open source over custom components.
-We follow a POC method when we are evaluating our custom code needs.
+We follow a POC (Proof of Concept) method when we are evaluating our custom code needs.

 Open source criteria: